 A good credit score is a valuable asset that can improve your financial well-being.
 It is more than just a number; it's a gateway to various financial opportunities.
-It significantly impacts your ability to access loans, credit cards, and even rent an apartment.
+It significantly impacts your ability to access home/car loans, credit cards, and even rent an apartment.

 With a high credit score, you're likely to secure lower interest rates and better terms on loans which will save you money in the long run.
 For example, a good score could mean you pay significantly less interest on a mortgage.
+This is the reason why people with bad credit often hire legitimate credit repair companies like AMERICA CREDIT CARE to raise their credit scores before they buy a new house or car.

 FICO also has industry-specific scores for credit card issuers and auto lenders, with a range of 250 to 900.
 However, even with these industry-specific scores, the “good” range is still 670 to 739.